jacob-merson/MFSimulator/README.md

 Demo files are included.
 To operate,

-  - move to the 'demos' directory in the MFSimulator folder (in the MFS-software-package folder)
+  - move to the 'demos' directory in the MFSimulator folder (in the root MFSimulator folder)
   - will see THREE python script files and FOUR yml text files

   The yml text files consist of dictionaries that define the simulation parameters